UCLA Emergency PPE Supply Store

 Welcome to the UCLA Emergency PPE Supply Store

-The UCLA Emergency PPE Supply Store is currently being established in collaboration with the Campus Procurement Office, Facilities Management (FM), and Mail, Document & Distribution Services.
-Due to COVID-19-related supply shortages being experienced throughout the world, EH&S and FM are working to ensure that both the PPE and disinfectant supply chains are sufficient for the ramp up of campus operations.
+The UCLA Emergency PPE Supply Store operates in collaboration with the Campus Procurement Office, Facilities Management (FM), and UCLA Mail, Document & Distribution Services.
+Due to COVID-19-related supply shortages being experienced globally, EH&S and FM are working to ensure that both the PPE and disinfectant supply chains are sufficient for the ramp-up of campus operations.
 Store staff will be procuring personal protective equipment in bulk from suppliers as it is made available to the Campus Procurement Office, managing inventory, and making items available for purchase by all departments on campus.

 What we provide:

-- Personal Protective Equipment (PPE)- (e.g. gloves, masks, gowns, facesheilds, Tyvek)
+- Personal Protective Equipment (PPE) (e.g. gloves, masks, gowns, face shields, Tyvek)

 - Send us your questions or comments to [email protected].
 Please include "PPE" in the subject line.

-Have your (Fund Manages) submiting your order through the online ROR (Recharge Order Request)
+Have your (Fund Manager) submit your order through the online ROR (Recharge Order Request)

 - Your department fund manager should be familiar with this process.
 Access to the ROR system is granted by your departments Departmental Security Administrator (DSA).

 - Log in using your UCLA Logon ID